apreborn/infra-code-challenge/README.md

 3. **Collaboration Across Teams**:
    - Use Terraform modules to structure the code into reusable components.
-   - Implement remote state management with an S3 backend and DynamoDB for state locking to allow safe collaboration across teams.
+   - Implement remote state management with an S3 backend and DynamoDB for state locking to allow safe team collaboration.
    - Implement a GitOps workflow for version-controlled deployments.
-   - Integrate automated tests in the CI/CD pipeline to validate infrastructure and application behavior.
+   - Integrate automated CI/CD pipeline tests to validate infrastructure and application behaviour.

 4. **CI/CD Integration**:
    - Set up automated deployment pipelines (e.g., GitHub Actions or AWS CodePipeline) for continuous updates to the website.